roman-milk/roman-milk.github.io/whos-the-boss.md

  I carefully removed the tape from around her arms and body, and lastly I un- taped her hands from her thighs.
 Her arms sprang immediately around my neck, and we kissed wildly again, stopping only long enough for her to ask me when we might do this again.

  "Soon, my little sex slave," I answered.
 "Very soon."
-Report_Story #1